InflixOP/Machine-Learning/README.md

 Of course, going through the Elements of AI material is completely optional.
 But if you need a break from coding (we'll be doing plenty of it), remember it's always there.

 Now you've had an introduction to machine learning, let's get your computer set up for it!

+# Python + Machine Learning Monthly

+[Python Monthly](https://www.getrevue.co/profile/python_monthly): Every month, I accumulate all of the best resources and articles, as well as free resources around the web for Python Developers.
+If you want to stay up to date with the industry and make sure you don't miss any important news, you can check out the monthly newsletter here.
+It's completely free every month!

+[Machine Learning Monthly](https://www.getrevue.co/profile/danielbourke): Written by Daniel, this newsletter covers the latest news and updates in the field of machine learning.
+You can read past issues [here](https://www.getrevue.co/profile/danielbourke/issues).

+[Web Developer Monthly](https://www.getrevue.co/profile/webdevmonthly): If you're interested in web development, check out this newsletter for the latest news and updates in the field.
+You can read past issues [here](https://www.getrevue.co/profile/webdevmonthly).